Chapter 6: Child Support and Spousal Maintenance

 What is a binding agreement?

-A binding agreement is a written agreement signed by both parents.
+A binding agreement is a written child support agreement signed by both parents.
 However, it is different from a limited agreement because:

 • you do not need to have a child support assessment formula in place (unless the agreement makes provision for a lump sum payment);

-• the agreed child support amount to be paid can be less than the child support amount assessed under the formula;
+• the agreed child support amount to be paid does not need to be at least as much as the child support amount assessed under the formula on the day that Child Support accepts the agreement;

-• If an agreement was made before 1 September 2008 and at least one of the parties did not have legal advice, the agreement can be set aside if the court decides it is ‘just and equitable’ to do so.
+• if an agreement was made before 1 September 2008 and at least one of the parties did not have legal advice before they signed it, the agreement can be set aside if the court decides it is ‘just and equitable’ to do so.

 Handy Tip